flmiot/EuXFEL-designs/DFFN/JKMH_8/README.md

 follow up to 6.stl
 Increased wall thickness at the exit liquid apertures

+JKMH_8_10.stl
+Wall thickness as with 8_6.stl
+50 µm longer inlet port
+5 glue stopper rings

+Epoxy

 JKMH_8_8.stl
 Follow up to 5.stl
-Inlet diameter 360 µm (to narrow for un-burnt capillaries) Inlet ribs 350 µm diameter (for use with epoxy) Increased wall thickness at the exit liquid apertures
+Inlet diameter 360 µm (to narrow for un-burnt capillaries!)
+Inlet ribs 350 µm diameter (for use with epoxy) Increased wall thickness at the exit liquid apertures